prahasR/rstats-StochOptim-Tests/Tests.md

     ## Rvmmin       0.000000e+00  0.000000e+00 -2.013372e+00      1      1           2
     ## BFGS        -1.639873e+00 -8.213043e+00 -8.174490e+01     15      6           0
     ##             kkt1 kkt2 xtime
-    ## L-BFGS-B      NA   NA 0.007
+    ## L-BFGS-B      NA   NA 0.008
     ## Nelder-Mead   NA   NA 0.001
-    ## CG            NA   NA 0.004
+    ## CG            NA   NA 0.003
     ## Rcgmin        NA   NA 0.000
-    ## Rvmmin        NA   NA 0.001
+    ## Rvmmin        NA   NA 0.000
     ## BFGS          NA   NA 0.001

 #### Issues while optimizing Volcano function.

 -   The plot indicates that the function acquires its minimum value at infinite.
-Optimization of such functions might give wrong solutions as it is giving with different opm solvers.
+Optimization of such functions might give wrong solutions as it is giving with different **opm** solvers( although the convergence code is 0 ).
 Also most of the optimization solvers in R requires boundaries to be defined for the parameters, and for the volcano function choosing a boundary is not much convenient.

 -   Some of the solvers(**ABCoptim**) tend to assign **NA/NaN** value to the parameter “x”(passed to volcano function) during the